BA in Social Science

 Are there other options to full admission to the University?

-The Open University Program provides an opportunity for students who have not been admitted to the university, or who have been denied admission or disqualified , to enroll in online state-support courses, based on faculty permission.
+The Open University Program provides an opportunity for students who have not been admitted to the university, or who have been denied admission or disqualified, to enroll in online courses, based on space availability and faculty permission.
 This program is not intended for long-term use by degree-seeking students as only 24 units of Open University classes can transfer into regular enrollment and Open University enrollment does not meet financial aid requirements.
-Open University is not available if you are enrolling for the same term as a regular student, or if you are a non-resident of California who was enrolled for the previous term as a regular matriculated student.
+Open University is not available if you are enrolling for the same term as an admitted student, or if you are a non-resident of California who was enrolled for the previous term as a regular matriculated student.
 If you are enrolled as an Open University student and decide to apply for admission to the university, you must meet all regular admissions requirements.

 Who is my academic advisor?
 How do we communicate?

 The Social Science Program is a unique program.
 It allows students to take courses from many departments, or to concentrate on two disciplines or subject areas.
-There are two advisors for the program.
-The SOSC Program Coordinator, Dr. Eugenie Rovai, (email@example.com) advises on-campus students and online students during Intersession and summer.
-During the academic year, Dr. Gwen Sheldon, the SOSC Graduate Coordinator, advises online students (firstname.lastname@example.org).
-The office is located in Butte 509 and the phone number is 530-898-5688 or fax 530-898-6781.
-The office administrator is Ms. Robin Taylor (email@example.com ).
-Her hours are Monday-Thursday, 8:00 a.m. to 1:00 p.m., and Friday, 8:00 a.m. to 12:00 p.m.
+Therefore, regular communication with an academic advisor is important.
+The program’s academic advisor is Alicia Trider, email@example.com.
+The office is located in Butte Hall 611 and the phone number is 530-898-5688 or fax 530-898-6781.
+The office administrator is Ms. Robin Taylor, firstname.lastname@example.org.
+During the fall and spring terms the office is open Monday-Thursday, 8:30 a.m. to 5:00 p.m., and Friday, 8:30 a.m. to 4:00 p.m.
+From June 1 until mid-August the office is open Monday-Thursday, 7:00 a.m. to 5:00 p.m. and closed on Fridays.

 What other kinds of information do I need?

 To receive a Bachelor of Arts degree, you may need to complete other general education classes and requirements.
 For example, CSU, Chico has an upper division theme requirement (9 units), called Pathways, that all students must fulfill.
-Currently two Pathways themes are offered entirely online: Global Development Studies and International Studies.
-The SOSC advisors can direct you to the appropriate online Pathways courses.
-It is helpful for new students, if possible, to attend a summer orientation held by the advising office on campus.
+Three Pathways themes are offered entirely online: Global Development Studies, International Studies, and Gender and Sexuality Studies.
+The Social Science advisors can direct you to the appropriate online Pathways courses.
 If you have other concerns or questions about offices and resources that might be helpful to you as an online student, please go to our Student Services page.